joseambrosioo/gender_prediction/README.md

 - **High Accuracy**: Achieved **91% validation accuracy** on a large dataset, demonstrating the model’s robustness and reliability.
 - **Scalability**: The model can be extended to classify other facial attributes or be integrated into larger facial recognition systems.

-## Dataset
-The dataset consists of over **23,000 facial images** annotated with gender labels.
-These images were sourced from various public datasets, ensuring diversity in terms of ethnicity, age, and lighting conditions, which contributed to the model's high generalization ability.

-- **Dataset Characteristics**:
-  - Number of images: **23,000+**
-  - Image dimensions: **200x200 pixels** (resized)
-  - Labeling: **Male** and **Female** categories
-  - Preprocessing steps: Normalization, augmentation, and grayscale conversion to improve model robustness.

 ## Applications
 This research has potential applications in:
 - **Demographic Analysis**: Gain insights into population demographics by understanding gender distribution.